 - Mediation service – offer an impartial person to help resolve your arguments.
 You have to pay, but it’s cheaper than taking your landlord to court.
-You can find your nearest mediation service on the Ministry of Justice website.
+You can find your nearest mediation service on the Civil Mediation Council website.

 - Your local council – your council’s housing department can force your landlord to sort out health and safety issues and do repairs.

 Your landlord’s right to a rent increase

 Your landlord does have a legal right to increase the rent, but only in certain circumstances:

 - If you’re on a fixed-term tenancy, your landlord can’t put your rent up until the term ends